 The Bach flower remedies work exclusively and directly on an emotional level, seeking to balance negative emotions and to empower us to support ourselves through difficult times in our lives and to help us to develop our positive strengths.
 The remedies are perfectly safe for all the family to take and have been used throughout the world with great success by medics, complementary health practitioners and in families.

 There are 38 individual flower remedies and one ready mixed combination which Dr Bach variously called the crisis mix and which is often known as Rescue Remedy.
 This is used for emergency help when we feel traumatised, shocked or upset.
 The remedies can be mixed to match the emotional state of anyone needing support.
 It is possible to mix almost 293,000,000 different bottles of remedy to suit each person’s individual emotional state.

 Tessa can offer individual Bach flower consultations by appointment.
 All the remedies are available individually from the shop on this website and we also offer personal mixes.

-If you are interested in finding out more about the Bach remedies, you may like to join Tessa on one of the Bach Centre approved courses she runs in central London.
+To find out more about Dr Bach’s remedies and system of healing, you may like to join Tessa on one of the Bach Centre approved courses she runs – online via Zoom or in person.
 Go to the Courses page of the website to find out more.